org-mushroom-kingdom/ttn-workflows/README.md

 The reusable workflow relies on a script for the brunt of its work.
 This script is also located in `ttn-workflows`.
 Since the reusable workflow is in a different repository than the caller workflow's location (either `ttn-frontend` or `ttn-backend`), the script can't be referenced simply by pointing to its path.
 We must explicitly checkout `ttn-workflows` so the reusable workflow can access the script and perform its logic properly.

-### Trigger
+### Triggers

+workflow_dispatch: This workflow can be triggered manually.
+TODO SEE MANUAL TESTING?

 A reusable workflow that should be called upon by caller workflows when the caller workflow's repository has certain pull request activity (opened, synchronize, or reopened) that is a release branch being merged into the main branch.
 A release branch will have the word 'release' as a prefix.
 See more details in caller workflow repos like `ttn-frontend`.

 ### Business Logic

-The following section and subsections explain how the `changelog-quality-check.py` reusable workflow performs its work.
+The following section and subsections explain how the `changelog-quality-check.yml` reusable workflow performs its work.

 #### **CHANGELOG File Quantity Check**